LordEvron/lordevron.github.io/_posts/2018-02-12-template-classes-in-c.md

 C++ is arguably the most powerful among programming languages, offering unparalleled control and the ability to manipulate memory at the bit level.
 This power, however, demands responsibility, a challenge many developers find daunting (hence the unfortunate popularity of languages like Java).
-Today, I'll delve into the advanced realm of C++ templates.
+Today, I'll dive into the advanced realm of C++ templates.

 Templates provide a mechanism for writing functions that accept generic types.
 C++ is statically typed, requiring explicit type declarations for variables.